FrostCoreAlt/linuxdoom-plus/README.md

 SDL Sounds

 Support for DOOM (registered and shareware), The Ultimate DOOM, DOOM II, DOOM II: TNT: Evilution, DOOM II: The Plutonia Experiment, Freedoom: Phase 1, Freedoom: Phase 2, DOOM II: L'Enfer sur Terre (french DOOM II, limited support)
+# NOTE FOR ULTIMATE DOOM
+Rename your IWAD from doom.wad to doomu.wad, then episode 4 will be accessible
 # Bugs
 Game crashes when trying to quit multiple times